Real Writing Year 3 - Unit 25

 2. Composition - To use a range of conjunctions, adverbials and prepositions to express the passage of time

-Pupils will: revisit word classes; understand how conjunctions, adverbials and prepositions can help us indicate how time is passing in our writing; match sentence starters and sentence finishers; compose sentences starting with conjunctions, adverbs and prepositions as shown.
+Pupils will: revisit word classes; understand how conjunctions, adverbials and prepositions can help us indicate how time is passing in our writing; match sentence starters and sentence finishers; use a range of sentence openers when composing sentences starting with conjunctions, adverbs and prepositions as shown.

 - the correct use of past and present tense